-Unused power from this solar electric array will be automatically exported to the electric grid, earning the homeowner a credit against future electric use on non-sunny days.
+Excess power from a solar electric array will be automatically exported to the electric grid, earning the homeowner a credit against future electric use on non-sunny days.

-One of the questions we get a lot is "what happens to unused solar power?"
+One of the questions we get a lot is "what happens to extra electricity generated from solar panels?"

 The vast majority of the solar photovoltaic systems we install are grid-tied with no on-site storage, though, battery backup solutions are increasingly affordable.